Photo by Robert Kneschke / Shutterstock.com

 “My husband and I are over 65 and get an additional deduction on our taxes currently.
 We have not been able to find out if that will still apply with the new tax law.
 What can you tell us about this?”

 Remember when they were passing the tax reform law, and they said, “Oh my gosh, we’re going to simplify taxes.
 You’re going to be able to put your taxes on a postcard and send them in.
 It’s going to be so easy.”

 I’ve been doing this for 27 years, and every time there’s tax reform, they say, “Oh, we’re going to make things simple.”
 They don’t ever make things simple, folks.
 The next time you hear a politician tell you that they’re going to make your taxes simpler, don’t listen; they’re not going to.

-It’s also important to note that many itemized deductions are no longer going to be available under the new tax law.
+It’s also important to note that many itemized deductions are no longer going to be available under tax reform.
 But one great thing is that married couples filing jointly will now get a $24,000 standard deduction, nearly twice what we had before.

 A bigger standard deduction is going to help a lot of people who had to search and search and search for enough expenses to itemize their deductions.
 Now, unless you’ve got $24,000 worth of itemized deductions, you don’t even have to bother.
 You can just use the standard deduction.
 That is one way taxes are indeed getting simpler.

-So the new tax law has some good stuff and it has some bad stuff.
+Now the bad news: Tax reform is going to create higher deficits, which will ultimately raise interest rates.
+So, tax reform has some good stuff and it has some bad stuff.
 What it doesn’t have much of, though, is simple stuff.